752963e64/Journal/Can_you_send_me_some_more_humid_eyes_talking.md

 I handle stuff like this around transgender because it's invading.
 The same way a person decides to be religious and starts making show of his new lifestyle...

+I use a pointer that I believe societaly biased... to press where it hurts... language is a virus.

 ###### 75293e64@tutanota.com